buildbot/buildbot/master/docs/developer/rtype-step.rst

         :param list state_strings: new state strings for this step

         Replace the existing state strings for a step with a new list.

+    .. py:method:: addStepURL(stepid, name, url):

+        :param integer stepid: the step to modify
+        :param string name: the url name
+        :param string url: the actual url
+        :returns: None via deferred

+        Add a new url to a step.
+        The new url is added to the list of urls.

     .. py:method:: finishStep(stepid, results)